Skip to Content

 Notes:

-3. For even cooking, I seal my pot with aluminum foil during the cooking process so as to have well-separated rice grains after cooking.
+4. For even cooking, I seal my pot with aluminum foil during cooking to ensure well-separated rice grains afterward.

-5. I love to use freshly ground spices that's why I choose to grind my spices myself it imparts so much flavor!
+6. I love to use freshly ground spices, that's why I choose to grind my spices myself, it imparts so much flavor!
+Store-bought spice will work, but may not be as aromatic as the freshly ground spice.

 Other delicious rice recipes you might want to try: